-I am a proud mum of two wonderful boys aged four and six.
+I am a proud mum of two wonderful boys aged four and six and I work with parents in Derbyshire, Sheffield, and Nottinghamshire.

 I found Hand in Hand Parenting when looking for tools to help practice the attachment theory I’d been reading about.
 Our eldest son was turning 2 ½ when our new baby son arrived and this was when I knew I would need support and tools to manage behaviour more akin to the peaceful and compassionate way I had hoped to parent.
 I also wanted to know how to put into practice the attachment theory I’d been reading about – beautiful in books but not always easy to do when you’re in it.